spack/spack/lib/spack/docs/bootstrapping.rst

 .. command-output:: spack bootstrap --help

-The first thing to know to understand bootstrapping in Spack is that each of Spack's dependencies is bootstrapped lazily; i.e. the first time it is needed and can't be found.
+Spack is configured to bootstrap its dependencies lazily by default; i.e. the first time they are needed and can't be found.
 You can readily check if any prerequisite for using Spack is missing by running:

 .. code-block:: console

    % spack bootstrap status
-   Spack v0.17.1 - python@3.8
+   Spack v0.19.0 - python@3.8

    [FAIL] Core Functionalities
      [B] MISSING "clingo": required to concretize specs